Kamran Qureshi

-Kamran Qureshi (born 3 October 1975) is a filmmaker and television director/producer.
-He won Best Telefilm & Best Director Award for his first ever directed TV film Murad (a.k.a.
-Eunuch's Motherhood) with a cash prize in Indus Telefilm Festival.
-He then won 7 awards for his first TV film series Maa Aur Mamta (a.k.a.
-Mother & Motherhood) same day in Indus Drama Awards.
-He was nominated for Best Director award in Lux Style Awards for his first drama serial Moorat (a.k.a.
-Eunuch's Wedding).
+Kamran Qureshi FHEA (born 3 October 1975) is a British film and television director, producer, and academic.
+Qureshi is known for his films, TV shows and drama series on women, children and intersex issues.
+He is a Fellow of the Higher Education Academy Advance HE UK.
+His recent family romantic-drama feature film Only Love Matters (2023) is the first movie in cinema history on the intersex subject set in the UK.

 Career

+Film

 Qureshi started as Digital Video Effects Designer for TV channels and advertising agencies in 1992 and later he joined a television production house Telewise in 1995 as an Editor and Director.
 His journey into direction with branded programmes: Fanta Candid Camera, Allen Soothers Boom Bastic, Teleworld's Thrill Seekers, Cheer Up, Voyage of Discovery branded TV transmission sponsored by John Player Gold Leaf, Har Dam Tayyar on Military Forces by Embassy, and Ariel Mothers, sponsored by Procter and Gamble.

-He made his first telefilm on Eunuchs Murad in 2003 which brought him first award for Best director and Best telefilm at Indus Telefilm Festival, then he made 12 more TV Films in a series and named it, "Maa Aur Mamta" (a.k.a.
-Mother & Motherhood) written by Zafar Mairaj.
-Later, continuing work on Eunuchs he directed his first drama serial "Moorat" (a.k.a.
-Eunuch's Wedding) in 2004 for 7th Sky Entertainment.
-Qureshi directed several branded TV shows, drama serials, documentaries and films.